-Do not travel overseas until you have confirmed your treatment is complete.
+Do not travel overseas until you have confirmed your treatment is complete, which may be several weeks after treatment.

 Medical risks

 Medical abortion is very safe, but like any medical treatment, has some risks.
 These risks do not include all complications, but are the most common or serious.